TtheBC01/DNS-over-HTTPs-Crashcourse/README.md

 You can save this binary string and use it over and over for single DoH queries.

+**NOTE**
-**NOTE**: the first two bytes are arbitrary, set them to whatever you want.
+The first two bytes are arbitrary, set them to whatever you want.

 ## The Query Field